wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

     !!! note
         The build process may take some time.
 Once complete, the build status changes to **Success**.
 You can see the Build History by clicking **Build** in the left navigation.

-2. Once the **Build Status** shows `Build completed`, it will get automatically deployed into the development card.
+2. Once the **Build Status** shows `Build completed`, it will be automatically deployed into the development card.
-3. Send a prompt similar to the following to get the AI Agent response:

-[//]: # (After successfully testing your service, explore other Devant features like [managing]&#40;../api-management/lifecycle-management.md&#41;, [observing]&#40;../monitoring-and-insights/observability-overview.md&#41;, and [DevOps]&#40;../devops-and-ci-cd/view-runtime-details.md&#41;.  <!-- Todo Update this with the real features -->)
+3. Send a prompt to test your Math Tutor agent, such as `What is 2343282 * 392011`.
+Even though typically LLMs are bad at large multiplication, this agent has tool support to give an accurate answer.

+4. After successfully testing, you can promote your AI Agent to production by clicking **Promote** button.

+5. Once deployed to production, you can access your AI Agent through the API endpoints and embed it in your applications.